 Check your (and your partner’s) State Pension at the same time.
 It’s a valuable source of index-linked income in retirement and it’s a great idea to check what you might be entitled to when you reach State Pension Age.
 Get your free forecast here.

-So you know, the State Pension age is rising, and will reach age 66 for both men and women by 2020, increasing further after this.
+So you know, the State Pension age has risen to age 66 for both men and women from 2020, and will increase further.